What has happened in 25+ years?

 The biggest shocker!

-• Gone: Northland Mall is being torn down as of 1/28/04.
-Papa Joes and nearby Bars (fewer places now to use fake IDs).
-The area of south campus bars became a field.
-Now it has been rebuilt with a new Drexel Theater and several restaurants.
+• Gone: Lazurus Downtown, now in office building.
+Northland Mall was torn down as of 1/28/04.
+In the OSU area Papa Joes and nearby Bars are gone, (fewer places now to use fake IDs).
+The area of south campus has been fully redeveloped and is a hot spot including new Drexel Theater and several restaurants.
 Longs Book Store also relocated there.
-The OSU main library is closed til 2009 for renovations, students at OSU are being bused to an alternate facility off Ackerman Rd.
+The OSU main library has been renovated, and the new Ohio Union is a must stop.
+Areas north of South Campus going north are now undergoing renovation.
+You will still find the Algora, and the Library.
+The rest has all changed.
 The Continent is standing but is mostly all apartments.
-A new theater with a restaurant is in the works.
+The theater has renovated.
 The former Freindly's Restaurant at South and High became a Starbucks in 2003 after housing Montana Bread, and was destroyed by fire in early May 2004.
 It reopened again early 2006.
+Something that came and went: City Center Mall.
+Now turned into a downtown Columbus commons.

-• New: All the shopping is now at Polaris Mall, Easton Towne Center, Tuttle and City Center.
+• New: All the shopping is now at Polaris Mall, Easton Towne Center, and Tuttle.
 On Morse Rd east of the former Northland Mall Easton has become the most popular spot.
-Easton includes a 30 screen indoor movie theater, Game works, and indoor and outdoor shopping area set up similar to a small town.
-Northland has closed, business lost to Easton and the new Polaris Fashion Place built three miles north of I 270 off I 71 (with 7 anchors including Saks 5th Ave).
+Easton includes a 30 screen indoor movie theater and IMAX, KDB (formerly Gameworks), and indoor and outdoor shopping area set up similar to a small town.
+Northland has closed, business lost to Easton and the new Polaris Fashion Place built three miles north of I 270 off I 71 (with many anchors including Saks 5th Ave).
+In Worthington, CVS is also new, now sitting where Jubilee (old A&P at North and High St.) closed in September 2006.
+Look for a new Pizza Restaurant in Downtown Worthington, Dewys replacing the former gas station at New England and High St.

-• Same but now updating: Worthington Square Mall is still going strong and is enclosed.
-Krogers however is expanding into the shops westward.
-Downtown Worthington looks much the same and has become a popular hang out spot with an ice cream shop, sub shop, coffee house, outdoor seated restaurants, and Free WiFi available for your laptop or PDA.
+• Same but now updating: Worthington Square Mall now called "The Shops at Worthington Place" is still going strong and is enclosed.
+Piadas has opened a Street Italian Restaurant and sits next door to Panera Bread.
+Krogers however has expanded into the shops westward.
+Downtown Worthington looks much the same and has become a popular hang out spot with an ice cream shop, sub shop, coffee house, pizza, outdoor seated restaurants, and Free WiFi available for your laptop or PDA.
 Also still the same: Dairy Queen, Worthington Hardware, and the Worthington Inn (the rear being converted to Condos in 2006-7).
-Jubilee (old A&P) is closed September 2006.

 The end of Northland Mall.